ironsheep/P2-FLASH-FS/THEOPS.md

 On this Page:

+- [Flash Filesystem Features](#flash-filesystem-features) - key features of this filesystem / design goals
+- Initial build - Constants
+- Concepts
+- File System Block types/format
-- ...
+- Tracking Data
+- The Mount Process [M]
+- Locating a next block to allocate to a file [L]
+- The File Open Process [O]
+- The File Close Process [C]
+- The File Write Process [W]

 Additional pages:

 - [SPI FLASH Datasheet](./DOCs/W25Q128JV-210823.pdf) - our FLASH Chip Datasheet
 - [Top README](https://github.com/ironsheep/P2-FLASH-FS) - back to the top page of this project

+## Flash Filesystem Features

+- Wear-leveling write mechanism
+- Writes are stuctured to facilitate recovery  of file structure after unplanned power failure
+- Can be accessed from all cogs (first cog to call mount() mounts the filesystem for all cogs to use.)

-## Initial build
+## Initial build - Constants

 Key Constants in the file describe:

 - **SPI_[CS|CK|DI|DO]** - The signal lines used for the SPI flash chip
 - **FIRST_BLOCK** - The starting block to be used within the Flash chip.
 By default the value is chosen to allow for the first 512KB to be resorced the boot loaded code for the P2.
+(Default: $080)
 - **LAST_BLOCK** - The address of the last block to be allocated to the filesystem.
-This effectivly tells us the amount of space whihc is allocated to this filesystem
+This effectivly tells us the amount of space which is allocated to this filesystem (Default: $FFF)
 - **MAX_FILES_OPEN** - a 4k buffer is allocated to each file we could have open at the same time as another.
-This defaults to 2 so we can at least copy one file to another.
+This is set to 2 so we can at least copy one file to another.
+(Default: 2)
 - **BLOCK_SIZE** - fixed at 4KB, this is the smallest eraseable amount of space within the SPI FLASH chip we use.
+(Default $1000)

 *Most users will not need to adjust these values!*